danabreo/aggiemaps/README.md

  - Please make sure you use `Python 3.x.`, `Python 2.x` is not supported currently.
  - Place the coordinates.csv, routes.csv, and verifydata.py files in the same directory.
  - Use `Python3` to run verifydata.py.

- ## Program Flow
- 1. User enters starting and ending location
- 2. Program finds the first and second closest bus stops to the starting and ending location
- 3. Dijkstra's shortest-path algorithm is used to find 4 shortest routes:
-       - stop closest to starting point  :arrow_right:  stop closest to ending point
-       - stop 2nd closest to starting point  :arrow_right:  stop closest to ending point
-       - stop closest to starting point  :arrow_right:  stop 2nd closest to ending point
-       - stop 2nd closest to starting point  :arrow_right:  stop 2nd closest to ending point
- 4. Program returns the best path as a JSON object